 These things are unusual and tell us a lot of things.
 I’ll speculate about these things later.
 For now, I’m going to focus on the developments of the story.

-When the blue backpack of the missing girls was discovered on the river’s edge, investigators got more important information.
+When the blue backpack of the missing girls was discovered on the river’s edge, investigators now had additional important information.
 The backpack was discovered far from the initial site where search crews were searching.
 So, another search group was organized.

 After the new waves of the search began, they found articles of the girls clothing an a river a few miles from where the backpack was found.
 The clothes were found neatly folded at the edge of the river, although there is discrepancy if the clothes were found floating in the river or folded at the side of the river.